-The objective of the Mathspeak project is to produce a language learning resource for secondary school students.
+Mathspeak is a foreign language learning resource for secondary school students.
 It is a course in ten units on the language of mathematics.
 Mathspeak enables students to perform mathematics in a foreign language at the same level they do in their native language.

 Mathspeak enables students to: